UFWebApps2-0/emerald-code-sparks/client/src/assets/README.md

 ### Featured Projects Section, Home Page

-Background: The background color appears to be a light blue at color[INSERT].
+Background: The background color appears to be a light blue at #colors[primary].

 #### Featured Projects Label: